Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 In the wee hours of the morning you’ll see vendors unloading trucks, chefs selecting ingredients, and locals buying bags of vegetables at real market prices.
 Stalls here sell clothing too, but not souvenir shirts or tourist designs.
 These are the kinds of clothes locals actually wear and need for daily life.

-If you want a glimpse of how Thailand’s market system really works, this is one of the best places in Chiang Mai.
+If you want a glimpse of how Thailand’s market system really works, this is one of the best markets in Chiang Mai.

 Tuesday: CMU & Malin Plaza